qcri/data_civilizer_system/civilizer_services/grecord_service/README.md

 It will produce a file '_goldenrecord.so'_ The call_goldenrecord.py will call the modules in it.

-B. Compile to C++ code
+B. Compile to C++ code [OPTIONAL]

 1. Run test.py and you will get the executable program enum_rule.
 DO NOT MAKE IT DIRECTLY FROM MAKE FILE!
+2. To run enum_rule, you only need to specify two parameters.
+The rest 3 are all optional.
+The first one is a folder contains the input_file.
+The second one is the attribute name on which you want to run golden record.

-The following are about how to run the python code.
+The following are all about how to run the python code.

 ### Specify Parameters
 Golden Record only takes two parameters